jzhang512/metascribe/readme.md

 ## Important Notes

-- **Output Files**: Manually editing output files (manifest.json, metadata files) is not supported and may cause unexpected behavior or pipeline failures.
+- **Output Files**: Manually editing output files (`manifest.json`, metadata files) is not supported and may cause unexpected behavior or pipeline failures.
 These files contain structured data that the library depends on for proper operation.

-- **Resume Processing**: When running the tool multiple times on the same data, MetaScribe tracks progress in the manifest file and allows resuming from where processing stopped.
-Ensure that the current run's run_config matches the previous run's config.
+- **Resume Processing**: MetaScribe tracks progress in the `manifest.json` file.
+So, when running MetaScribe multiple times on the same data, the run will resume from where processing stopped (or previously had errors).

-- **Error Handling**: The tool logs errors in the manifest file and continues processing remaining documents when possible.
+- **Error Handling**: MetaScribe notes errors in the `manifest.json` file and continues processing remaining documents when possible.

+- **Aggregation**: Currently, the aggregated fields must be under the `'properties'` key in the JSON Schema.

 ## Requirements